The Real Sweet Spot for a New Political Party

 I got plenty of people to register to vote, but none would check the “Libertarian” box.
 Many wanted to register as Green.
 When told this was not an option, they chose Unaffiliated.
 When asked why, they voiced concern over corporate power, concentration of wealth, and the environment.

-They agreed with the LP on social issues, and on peace issues, but that was not enough.
+They agreed with the Libertarian Party on social issues, and on peace issues, but that was not enough.
 Such positioning won few hearts.

 Why take the heat for being in favor of drug legalization when the druggies won’t support you?
 And is it politically viable to focus on the social issues in order to win the Left?
 Perhaps the LP slogan could be, “Yes, we favor drugs and prostitution, but at least we’re unpatriotic.”

 That evening, I had an epiphany.
-I realized that the LP needed to do something different in order to win the hearts of the libertarian-leaning Left.
+I realized that the Libertarian Party needed to do something different in order to win the hearts of the libertarian-leaning Left.

 “I’m worried about big corporations and the environment.”